 Jenna Tomasello, Co-Founder and Board President (firstname.lastname@example.org)

 As a product of public schools and a first-generation college student, Jenna has always held a deep appreciation for education and the opportunities it afforded her.
 Jenna believes all children deserve diverse, equitable, and inclusive learning environments to achieve their full potential, informed by the immense personal and professional benefits she received from attending a diverse state college.
-Jenna is also a policy associate at the American Youth Policy Forum and her work involves the development of learning events and the dissemination of policy and practice guidance to frame issues, inform policy, and convene conversations that improve education and the lives of traditionally underserved youth.
-Jenna has a background in philosophy and legal studies, and holds a master’s degree in educational policy from the University of Rochester Warner Graduate School of Education and Human Development.
+Jenna is also a senior associate at The Hatcher Group, where she helps build and execute events that advance education and other mission-driven initiatives.
+Jenna has a background in philosophy and legal studies and holds a master’s degree in educational policy from the University of Rochester Warner Graduate School of Education and Human Development.

 National Bar Association.

 Born and raised in South Brunswick, New Jersey – one of the most diverse townships in the country – Willie believes firmly in sharing with the world the message of positivity and inclusiveness his youth experience brought him.
-In his professional capacity, Willie serves as Senior Strategist at Revolution Messaging, a full-service agency dedicated to authentic digital storytelling for progressive causes.
+In his professional capacity, Willie serves as Senior Digital Strategist at The Glover Park Group, where he is responsible for developing and managing advocacy, reputation, and brand campaigns across native, premium, and social media platforms.
 Willie ultimately fights for LTLT because of his passion for justice, coalition building, and grassroots advocacy efforts.
 He holds a degree in Political Science with a minor in Legal Studies from the University of Rochester.